 Recommendation 15: We recommend that the MPS evaluates whether, there is a business case to extend DIP to all 32 boroughs.
-If there is, we recommend that the MPA together with the MPS lobby, the Home Office to ensure DIP funding is available in every BOCU.
+If there is, we recommend that the MPA, together with the MPS, lobby the Home Office to ensure DIP funding is available in every BOCU.

-- 101. The effectiveness of treatment was raised by some contributors to this review as a concern.
-Evidence gathered as part of this review suggests there is a need for treatment providers to be better scrutinised for effectiveness, with more work around monitoring offenders and offending behaviour at various agencies in order to provide an understanding of what works best under what circumstances.
-The National Treatment Agency suggests that, 'full engagement of clients and their retention in treatment is key to achieving more positive treatment outcomes'.
-It goes on to state that, 'organisations and key workers who prioritise engagement have been shown to retain clients in treatment and achieve positive outcomes with service users considered to have a poor prognosis (due to the severity of their problems) or their lack of motivation to enter treatment'.
-The MPA acknowledges that treating addiction is difficult and that reducing failure rates will continue to be a challenge. - 102.
+102. The effectiveness of treatment was raised by some contributors to this scrutiny as a concern.
+Evidence gathered suggests there is a need for treatment providers to be better scrutinised for effectiveness, with more work around monitoring offenders and offending behaviour by various agencies in order to provide an understanding of what works best under what circumstances.
+The National Treatment Agency suggests that, 'full engagement of clients and their retention in treatment is key to achieving more positive treatment outcomes'.83 It goes on to state that, 'organisations and key workers who prioritise engagement have been shown to retain clients in treatment and achieve positive outcomes with service users considered to have a poor prognosis (due to the severity of their problems) or their lack of motivation to enter treatment'.
+The MPA acknowledges that treating addiction is difficult and that reducing failure rates will continue to be a challenge.

+83 The National Treatment Agency for Substance Misuse research: 'Engaging and retaining clients in drug treatment.' - 103.
 DIP is intended to create a more integrated approach to dealing with offenders.
-However a concern expressed by some MPS officers was the lack of understanding that existed between the different agencies, for example, with offenders being sentenced to less than the minimum 12 weeks needed for effective drug treatment programmes. - 103.
-Communication between probation, police and the courts in relation to PPOs being released from detention is another area that requires tightening, although improvements have been made recently. - 104.
+However, a concern expressed by some MPS officers was the lack of understanding that existed between the different agencies, for example, with offenders being sentenced to less than the minimum 12 weeks needed for effective drug treatment programmes. - 104.
+Communication between probation, police and the courts in relation to PPOs being released from detention is another area that requires tightening, although improvements have been made recently. - 105.
 There is a paucity of appropriate responses to the needs of crack users, black and minority ethnic users (BME) and women, and concerns about the lack of systematic understanding of their needs.
 It is also widely acknowledged that services may be particularly poor at engaging and retaining BME service users and that this issue must be addressed, not least in line with the requirements and the spirit of the Race Relations Amendment Act 2000.
 The GLADA Highs and Lows 2 report indicates that many women perceive 'a lack of women only services as a reason why they do not access these services with mothers reluctant to approach drug services for fear that their children will be taken into care'.
-Drug treatment services providing poor childcare facilities are also cited.
+Drug treatment services providing poor childcare facilities are also cited. - 106.
+The feedback on the workshop event also suggested that community-based service provision was not supported by the police as much as it could be.
+Community-based and voluntary service providers have specialist skills and they also know the community and its needs.
+Participants felt this was not utilised as an opportunity by the MPS and suggested the police could even display cards or leaflets for these organisations within police stations to ensure services were made more accessible.